 Assemble the Project Initiation Documentation

-A number of management products are developed during the IP process.
+A number of management products are developed during the initiating a project process.
 Several of these are collected into a single body of documentation, the Project Initiation Documentation (PID), which is presented to the Project Board, together with the next Stage Plan, in order to elicit authorization of the next management stage.